 The appellant was tried to a jury and convicted of attempted robbery, A.R.S. §§ *589 13-641, 13-108, 13-110 and 13-643, subsec.
 A, as amended, and unlawful wearing of mask, A.R.S. § 13-981.
 He was sentenced to imprisonment in the Arizona State Prison for not less than three nor more than five years on each count, the sentences to run concurrently.

 On April 14, 1970, at approximately 2:30 a.m., the appellant entered the lobby of the Flamingo Hotel located at 1300 N. Stone Avenue, Tucson, Arizona.
 Mr. Pulse was on duty as night clerk and was alone in the lobby.
 Crank had a short conversation with Mr. Pulse relating to car rental.
-Crank was informed that no one was there at that time for the car rental agency and that it didn't open until 7 in the morning.
-Crank then stated, "You rent rooms."
+Crank was informed that no one was there at that time for the car rental agency and that it didn’t open until 7 in the morning.
+Crank then stated, “You rent roоms.”
 Mr. Pulse responded in the affirmative and Crank then turned around and walked out.
 Mr. Pulse was suspicious of the appellant because of his demeanor and questions.
 He walked outside on three occasions to see if he could locate Crank.
-Pulse, armed with a.22 pistol, was unsuccessful and returned to the hotel.
+Pulse, armed with a .22 pistol, was unsuccessful and returned to the hotel.

 A short while later, the appellant appeared at the lobby door with a scarf wrapped about his face and a bag wrapped tightly about his right hand.
-He opened the door, entered and approached the night clerk in a "stalking" manner, not uttering a word.
+He opened the door, entered and approached the night clerk in a “stalking” manner, not uttering a word.
 Mr. Pulse thought he was about to be shot, so he fired twice.
-One bullet struck the appellant and he fell to the floor.
+One bullet struck the appellant and he fell to the flоor.

 Mr. Pulse testified that the following took place after the shooting:

 At that point, Mr. Pulse was able to identify him as Crank, the person who had entered a few minutes earlier inquiring about the car rental.
 Mr. Pulse then called the police department and requested an ambulance.
-The appellant was taken to St. Mary's Hospital where he remained until May 6, 1969, and was released to the custody of the Pima County Sheriff's Department where he remained until his trial on November 25, 1969.
+The appellant was taken to St. Mary’s Hospital where he remained until May 6, 1969, and was released to the custody of the Pima County Sheriff’s Department where he remained until his trial on Novembеr 25, 1969.

-Appellant was held to answer after the second preliminary hearing on September 25, 1969, and claims for the first time *590 on appeal that he was denied his right to a speedy trial guaranteed under Arizona Constitution, Art.
+on appeal that he was denied his right to a speedy trial guaranteed under Arizona Constitution, Art.
 2, Sec.
 24, and the Sixth Amendment of the United States Constitution.
 The right is also protected by Rule 236, Arizona Rules of Criminal Procedure, 17 A.R.S.
 The superior court minutes indicate that the trial date was set for November 25, 1969, during arraignment on October 7, 1969, when defense counsel was present.
 The last word from our supreme court on the subject appears to come from State v.
-Adair, 106 Ariz.
-58, 470 P.2d 671 (1970), where the court stated:
+Adair,

-"Generally the right to a speedy trial is waived unless it is promptly asserted. [citing cases]"
+“Generally the right to a speedy trial is waived unless it is promptly asserted, [citing cases]”

 Appellant’s complaints are directed to the following portions of argument: